Zren/plasma-applet-lib/ReadMe.md

 			* `ConfigSpinBox.qml` is used for Integers and Doubles (real numbers).
 			* `ConfigStringList.qml` displays a list of strings in a [TextArea](https://doc.qt.io/qt-5/qml-qtquick-controls-textarea.html) which each line is an item.
 * `Changelog.md` is for listing your new features for users.
 The KDE Store has a changelog feature which you can paste your feature lists into.
+* `mv ReadMe-widget.md ReadMe.md` you should always have a ReadMe for your project, overwrite this library readme with the one designed for your widget.